Goddy-10/phase-0-html-lists-lab/README.md

 2. Place bread in frying pan and fry
 3. Add cheese on top of bread
 4. Cover with second slice of bread
-5. Turn over and fry for 2 minutes
+5. "Turn over and fry for 2 minutes"

 Once you've written an ordered list that displays these 5 steps correctly, run `npm test` to see the tests pass.